-Wi-Fi is a fundamental building block to digital economy and digital services benefiting Europeancitizens and fuel economic growth in Europe.
+Wi-Fi is a fundamental building block of both the digital economy and the digital services that are benefiting European citizens and fueling economic growth in Europe.

-Wi-Fi contributes to gross domestic product (GDP) growth in Europe positively by providing lowcost broadband access and helping to bridge the digital divide by maximally utilizing the available backhaul connectivity.
+Wi-Fi contributes to gross domestic product (GDP) growth in Europe positively by providing low-cost broadband access and helping to bridge the digital divide by maximally utilizing the available backhaul connectivity.
 The economic value provided by Wi-Fi to the European Union reached USD \$458 billion in 2021, and is expected to increase to USD \$637 billion by 202521.

 Significant global deployment of Wi-Fi devices, which are based on IEEE 802.11 standards, is evident from the data, that, by the end of 202422, 21.1 billion Wi-Fi devices will be in use and 576.2 million Wi-Fi CERTIFIED 6E devices will enter the market.
-Current widespread availability of Wi-Fi devices that can access and use the entire 6 GHz band means that most enterprises and industries in Europe will see immediate and sustained economic benefit from license-exempt access to the upper 6 GHz band.
+The current widespread availability of Wi-Fi devices that can access and use the entire 6 GHz band means that most enterprises and industries in Europe will see immediate and sustained economic benefit from license-exempt access to the upper 6 GHz band.